aanacif/generator-sass-webapp/README.md

 yo sass-webapp
 ```

-That's it, now in order to have Gulp running, head to the project folder command line and type: `gulp`
+That's it!
+To have Gulp running head to the project folder command line and type: `gulp`

 ### Notes